nosana-ci/docs.nosana.io/docs/nodes/testgrid-ubuntu.md

 2. Copy the Test Grid Registration code `<CODE>`.

-Congratulations! 🎉 You have completed the technical part of the registration.
+Congratulations! :tada: You have completed the technical part of the registration.

 ::: info